Maury (talk show): Topic selection

-Maury dealt with a variety of issues across its 31 seasons, including—but not limited to—teenage pregnancy, sexual infidelity, paternity test results, uncommon illnesses, makeovers, "out of control" teenagers, transgender individuals, sperm theft, obese children, domestic violence, little people, bullying, molestation, rape, murder, kidnapping, child abuse, and unusual phobias.
+Maury dealt with a variety of issues across its 31 seasons, including—but not limited to—teenage pregnancy, sexual infidelity, paternity test results, polygraph test results, uncommon illnesses, makeovers, "out of control" teenagers, transgender individuals, sperm theft, obese children, domestic violence, little people, bullying, molestation, rape, murder, kidnapping, child abuse, and unusual phobias.
 After the taping of these episodes, guests were often tracked for progress, both on air and on the Maury website.
 Over time, the show narrowed its focus to include more stories based on infidelity and paternity testing since they were most popular among the show's audience.

 Episodes featuring updates on past guests were periodically aired throughout the year.
 Guests either appeared in person or by video message updating Maury on their situations.
 At the end of every season, Maury performed a countdown of the top 10 most memorable guests of the year, with updates on each guest.

 The Chicago Tribunes Steve Johnson described a typical episode topic as "Obese tots lumbering about in diapers; teen girls who dress provocatively and/or get sent to boot camp."